bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach goes through each item in array. .map goes through each item and creates a new array.

 2. What is the difference between a function and a method?

+A method is a function that belonds to an object.
+A function is an object.
+Methods also have a reciever whereas functions do not.

 3. What is closure?

+A closure is the area in which a function is declared.

 4. Describe the four rules of the 'this' keyword.

+Window Binding which uses strict in order to not break code just return undefined.
+New Binding which looks for a new keyword in order to get it's information.
+Implicit Bining which allows you to easliy refter to what this is referring to by looking to the left of the dot.
+Explicit Binding is when .call, .apply, or .bind is called into place.

 5. Why do we need super() in an extended class?

+super in combination with an extended class allows it to recieve and call functions from a parent class.

 ## Project Set up